In-Office Procedures

 If your eye feels irritated, you may use artificial tears to alleviate the pain.Below is an example of a subconjunctival hemorrhage:

-Yes!
-You will be asked to return to our office for a follow-up visit with your physician within a few days after your procedure to ensure your eyes are healing correctly and no infection is present.
-Please don’t skip this!
+You will be asked to return for a follow-up visit with your physician to ensure your eyes are healing correctly and no infection is present.
+Your doctor will let you know when you need to return based on your condition.

 That depends.
 Sometimes it can take weeks to months before your physician can determine how successful your laser treatment has been.
 Many patients do require more than one treatment to manage their eye condition and to prevent further deterioration of their vision.

-Symptoms should gradually improve in the weeks post-treatment.
-If at any time you have a sudden burst of new or worsening floaters or flashing lights, sudden decrease or change in vision clarity, experience peripheral shadows, resembling a curtain or veil, signs of an eye infection, or any pain or discomfort not alleviated with OTC pain medication or artificial tears, please call our office immediately at 303-261-1600 and follow the prompts to speak with a member of our “triage” team.
-For ocular emergencies, we have a trained Colorado Retina technician and surgeon on-call after hours, weekends, and holidays.
+Symptoms should gradually improve in the weeks following treatment.
+Generally, treatment for retinal tears will not result in more rapid resolution of symptomatic floaters or flashes noted before treatment as the purpose of laser is to precent vision loss from a detached retina.
+If at any time you have a sudden burst of new or worsening floaters or flashing lights, sudden decrease or change in vision clarity, experience peripheral shadows, resembling a curtain or veil, signs of an eye infection, or any pain or discomfort not alleviated with OTC pain medication or artificial tears, please call our office immediately at 303-261-1600 x2100 - follow the prompts to leave a message for ‘triage’.
+Someone will call you back shortly.
+For ocular emergencies, we have a Colorado Retina surgeon on-call afterhours, weekends, and holidays.

 Cryotherapy